The Therapeutic Effects of Art

 Who Can Benefit?

 Imagine a time when you felt helpless, overwhelmed, and unable to function without worry or cycling thoughts that robbed you of motivation and inspiration.
-Whether it’s stress or turmoil from relationships, divorce, trauma, abuse, autism, brain injury, depression or dementia, art can be a helpful tool in finding inner peace.
+Whether it’s stress or turmoil from relationships, divorce, trauma, abuse, autism, brain injury, depression or dementia, art can be a helpful tool similar to music in finding inner peace.
 According to the American Art Therapy Association, art helps individuals explore their feelings, reconcile emotional conflicts, foster self-awareness, manage behavior and addictions, develop social skills, improve reality orientation, reduce anxiety, and increase self-esteem.
 A goal in art therapy is to improve or restore a client’s functioning and his or her sense of personal well-being.

 Art therapy is practiced in a wide variety of settings, from rehabilitation centers to medical and community settings.
 If you can pick up a paintbrush, art therapy can help you.
 Children, adults, and the elderly can all benefit from creative expression.